The Missing Vagina Monologue and Beyond

 - People lose ownership of their bodies when they are subjected to treatment without options, knowledge or consent.

-- Patients need emotional care before physical treatment.
+- Patients need emotional care before during and after physical treatment.

 - Squeezing an individual with an atypical anatomy into standardized categories can undermine identity and self esteem.